Fall in love with the scents, sounds, and sights of Italy's iconic northern cities.

-NH Hotel de la Garde or similar, Bologna
+NH Bologna de la Garde or similar, Bologna

 Today, you can join a half day trip to Ravenna in the morning.
-Ravenna is a maze of mosaic masterpieces, an eight-UNESCO-site historical utopia, and the town where Dante Alighieri is buried.
-It’s an unforgettable and essential North Italian destination.
+Ravenna is a maze of mosaic masterpieces, a unique blend of early Christian and Byzantine architecture with eight sites on the UNESCO list.
+This unforgettable North Italian destination is also the town where Dante Alighieri is buried.

-NH Hotel de la Garde or similar, Bologna
+NH Bologna de la Garde or similar, Bologna

 It’s time to slap on some sunscreen, charge up your camera, and head deep into nature.
 Your first stop is Gorino, where you can join an optional boat trip along the River Po.
 This is the longest river in Italy, and its wetlands give you a chance to spot rare migratory birds.
-There’s also an onboard picnic for you to enjoy.
+There’s also a lunch box for you to enjoy.

-Once you’re back on dry land, you travel to Este.
+Once you’re back on dry land, you travel to Este, a picture-perfect town with a history that spans over 3000 years.
 Here you have free time to amble along the city walls or visit the town’s moated Medieval castle.

 Hotel Al Prato or similar - Padua

 Once you arrive, you enjoy an included two-hour guided walking tour of the city.
-From people watching in Piazzo San Marco to frequenting the famous galleries, it’s up to you how you spend the rest of your day in Venice.
+From people-watching in Piazza San Marco to frequenting the famous galleries, it’s up to you how you spend the rest of your day in Venice.

 In the early evening, you head back to Padua in time for dinner.